 What the above implies is that whenever you conduct a substantial upgrade on your property, it will get 34 years or 14 years exemption from increases in property taxes.
 Also, you will get a dollar to dollar reduction in your existing property taxes by about 12.5% of the upgrade cost for the next 20 years.

-Don't forget that your building may not get the full credit for the actual cost of upgrading or renovation.
-The reason for this is because the city uses its own Certified Reasonable Cost (CRC) schedule to evaluate the cost/value of upgrading the building.
+Don't forget that your building may not get full credit for the actual cost of upgrading or renovation.
+The reason for this is that the city uses its own Certified Reasonable Cost (CRC) schedule to evaluate the cost/value of upgrading the building.
 Therefore, the tax abatement you are getting will be based on that evaluation; keep that in mind whenever you are carrying out a major renovation project on your building.

 Furthermore, your building may either get a tax exemption or abatement after renovation.
 This doesn't mean that you can't get a reduction and exemption altogether.
 To be eligible for both of them, you must have done an upgrade that significantly increased the assessed value of your property.

-How Did the J-51 Tax Abatement Come About?
+J-51 Tax Abatement History

 The idea of J-51 abatement was born out of necessity.
 After World War II, there was a severe shortage of affordable rental housing.
 There, the New York legislature enacted Section 5-C of the New York Tax Law in 1946.